 1. Decide what you want

 You need to decide what you want to do for work.
 This may seem obvious, but I’m sure you know someone who hates her job and decided to go back to school just because she was in an awful job – don’t let this be you!
 If you do not like your job, before you make a change, figure out what you do want to do.
+Learn how to find your dream job.
 If you go back to school without knowing what you want, you may end up at another job you don’t like except now you’ll have student loan debt.
 So, be sure you figure out what it is that you want to do.
-Think about what excites you; what you passions are.
+Think about what excites you; what your passions are.
 These are areas where you should consider looking for a new career.
 If you’re deciding between a couple different professions, shadow people in those fields.
 Shadowing is a great way to see what the daily life is like in a particular profession.

 2. Figure out how much it will cost to get what you want